 - Let it cool and strain.
 Store in an airtight container in the fridge.

 It’s not so hard really!
 It’s a pretty straightforward process.
-Now you know how to make canna oil, and you can start producing mediated edibles you’ve only been able to dream about before now!
+Now you know how to make canna oil, and you can start producing edibles you’ve only been able to dream about before now!